SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

      ![](.././media/policy-5.png)

 >**Note:** You don't have to wait for the compliance state to change.
 You can move ahead to the next exercise and later come back to this page to review the state.

+>**Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+>- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+>- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+>- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+### Conclusion
+In this exercise, you enforced GitOps using Azure Policy for Azure Arc-enabled Kubernetes.
+By creating a policy assignment, you ensured new Kubernetes clusters are automatically connected to the Git repository for application deployment, eliminating manual DevOps intervention and streamlining cluster setup.

+### Review
+In this Exercise, you have completed:
+ - Create a Policy Assignment

+## You have successfully completed the Exercise.
+Click on Next >> to procced with next exercise.